Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 ![](LipidomicAnalysis_files/figure-gfm/unnamed-chunk-37-1.png)<!-- -->

-The net looks better, but there are still some peaks that pretends to be same lipid, so the filtering prosedure needs manual curation.
+The net looks better, but there are still some peaks that pretends to be same lipid, so the filtering procedure needs manual curation.

 ## Filtering of peaks